MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 - For button and hyperlink elements, two configurations are required - name and url.
 Both name and url also need to be bound to view column.

+### Supported column types

-For each element, specific column types are supported as given below:
+For each element, specific column types are supported.

 | **Data type**                     | **Element**                             |
 |-----------------------------------|-----------------------------------------|